How To Determine If A Herniated Disc

 A problematic herniated disc in your low back will create low back pain.
 Plus… if your disc is pinching a nerve… you’ll usually feel shooting pain down one leg and/or foot – a condition known as sciatica.
 You may also have numbness or tingling in your butt, thigh, leg or foot.
 Your leg and foot may also feel weaker.
 This weakness will cause you to sometimes trip… or lose your balance.
 You may also have trouble going up stairs.

-have any of the above symptoms,
+If you have any of the above symptoms,

 your herniated disc is most likely